connorbowen/apiq-mvp/docs/API_REFERENCE.md

 APIQ supports OAuth2 authentication for connecting to third-party APIs that require OAuth2 authorization.
 The OAuth2 flow is secure, supports multiple providers, and includes automatic token refresh.

+> **Note:** The OAuth2 service and all related endpoints are implemented using dependency injection (DI) for all dependencies (database, encryption, token generation, etc.), improving testability, maintainability, and security.
+All token management and security logic are handled via DI-injected services.

 ### Supported OAuth2 Providers

 - **GitHub** - For GitHub API access